 Pillow: Just toss it on into the Solarium.

-Weather Enclosure: Remove the plastic cover on both sides of the plexiglass panel, (we keep it on for shipping), put a screw through the penny, insert screen into the hole in the panel, screw into the knob on the opposite side.
+Weather Enclosure: Remove the plastic cover on both sides of the plexiglass panel, (we keep it on for shipping), put a small screw through the penny, insert same screw into the hole in the panel, screw into a knob on the opposite side.
 Repeat.
 You may need a screwdriver to tighten.
 Put the wood piece on a flat surface, slide the plexiglass panels into the channels on the sides of the wood piece, grab the knobs and place it in front of the Solarium opening, slide the weather enclosure into the Solarium.
+See video at bottom of page.
 The wood piece will fit between the front two dowel rods, the plexiglass will snap into the grooves on the sides of the Solarium.
 The Solarium now becomes a bay window.
 Do not use the weather enclosure and back panel together unless it is winter.